slychaicode/about-me-site/README.md

 - Hosted on Vercel

 ## Why
-While my LinkedIn account is under verification, I built this as a straightforward way to share my experience, background, and current direction!
+I built this as a straightforward way to share my experience, background, and current direction!